 I love to work so I feel that the cookie cutter idea of work / life balance doesn’t fit me, I do however now really embrace switching off and nurturing my energy flow throughout the week.

-I’m a real night owl so I struggle to go to sleep at a reasonable hour [which is to do with underlying thyroid issues] so I began doing a small 15 minute meditation each night to help me take it down a notch and prepare myself for sleep.
+I'm a real night owl so I struggle to go to sleep at a reasonable hour so I began doing a small 15 minute meditation each night to help me take it down a notch and prepare myself for sleep.
 I do that religiously for half the week.

 Another thing I do, which is a tip from my naturopath, is at some point between 11am and 2 pm I put my feet up above head level on the couch with nothing going on around me, no music, no reading, no internet, no phone just nothing.
 Doing this actually recovers your adrenal system by up to 90% to do nothing but focus on breathing steadily and deeply.

 What is your advice for others wanting to start their own business?